 Three Faces of Infinity.
 Though most of these studies on this website are of the finite, the infinite has a substantial, abiding and fundamental role.
-The infinite describes a never-ending, never-repeating perfection or completeness or a wholeness that is not fundamentally part of the finite.
+The infinite describes a never-ending, never-repeating perfection or completeness or a wholeness, given within the sphere and pi, that is not fundamentally part of the finite.
 Within these studies the infinite is defined as continuity, that which creates order, sequences, and the nature of time.
 The infinite is symmetry, that which creates the foundations of relations, of balance and of the nature of space.
 And, the infinite is defined as harmony, that which creates dynamics, and creates a space-time moment.
 The use of religious or theological language and concepts is left to each reader.

 These three simple postulations about form-and-function assume a panoply of necessary-and-abiding transformations.
 When we look into the clear night sky, we “see” only as far as today’s transformations within this expanding universe.